shakefu/humbledb/docs/tutorial.rst

 should be persisted.
 It will be called once on first access or first save and persisted with the document.

+By convention, HumbleDB uses the no-parentheses form of tuple declaration when declaring default values.

+Lastly, when serializing to JSON via the :meth:`~humbledb.document.Document.for_json` method, the default values will be inserted into the resulting JSON.

 * ``attr = 'key', value`` - If ``value`` is not callable, provide an unpersisted default value, which is available through attribute access only, and not part of the document.